fisherro/streams/README.md

 (Can't we all just agree to use UTF-8 everywhere? _sigh_ I didn't think so.)

+Although such issues are mostly/entirely the purview of formatting, and since I'm currently just using {fmt} for output formatting, it already handles this.

 # Notes

+## Formatting

 The [fmt](http://fmtlib.net/latest/index.html) library provides good output formatting.
 So we use that for output formatting.